cogilabs/CogiPB3kMkIVOS/README.md

 ![The Status page](/readme_sources/images/status.png)

-The app is mostly a reproduction of Fallout 4 interface, with a pretty cool animated scanlines overlay.
+The app is mostly a reproduction of Fallout 4 interface, with a pretty cool animated scanlines overlay and "glitch" animations.
 For the content, there's profile files.

 ### Profile file